arcan1s/ahriman/docs/faq/general.rst

 How to copy package from another repository
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-As simple as add package from archive.
-Considering case when you would like to copy package ``package`` with version ``ver-rel`` from repository ``source-repository`` to ``target-respository`` (same architecture), the command will be following:
+It is possible to copy package and its metadata between local repositories, optionally removing the source archive, e.g.:

 .. code-block:: shell

-   sudo -u ahriman ahriman -r target-repository package-add /var/lib/ahriman/repository/source-repository/x86_64/package-ver-rel-x86_64.pkg.tar.zst
+   sudo -u ahriman ahriman -r target-repository package-copy source-repository ahriman

-In addition, you can remove source package as usual later.

 This feature in particular useful if for managing multiple repositories like ``[testing]`` and ``[extra]``.